xlegend1024/MTC_AzureAILabs/Lab01 - Image Classification with Custom Vision Service/Step2-Training/README.md

 3. You will also add additional images to the *Developed* class.
 You can find them in `<MTC_AzureAILabs/Datasets/SmallAerial/train/Developed-SecondBatch`.
 Select and label all images from that folder.

 4. Click on **Train** button to retrain the model.
 You will notice the second iteration of the model after the training is completed.
-Your instructor will explain the concept of than iteration in more detail.
+Your instructor will explain the concept of the iteration in more detail.

 5. Review the new evaluation metrics.
 Both **Precision** and **Recall** should be higher.
 Note that your numbers may be slightly different than ours.